FidesInnova/fides_node_private/README.md

 #### https://github.com/FidesInnova/multi_sensor

 ### D.2.
 Zero-Knowledge (zk) Camera
-The zkCamera is an image-capturing device whose its microcontroller can prove the validity of its operation, attached with date/time and GPS coordinates.
+The zkCamera is an image-capturing device whose microcontroller can prove the validity of its operation, attached with date/time and GPS coordinates.
 #### https://github.com/FidesInnova/Fides_ZKP

 ### D.3.
 Wi-Fi Mesh Network on Espressif ESP32-C3 Microcontroller
 A Wi-Fi Mesh Network is a routing mechanism implemented that lets Wi-Fi-enabled systems form a mesh network without any need to access the Internet.
 #### https://github.com/FidesInnova/multi_sensor